Global Settings: Default Weight

 - When Magento sends a request with a null weight, the Default Weight global setting in ShipperHQ is triggered.

-- Set a specific positive weight value.
+- Setting a specific positive weight value

 All Other Platforms